sitegearphp/Ignition/README.md

 Ignition
 ========

-The ignition package is used to generate the starting point for a Sitegear website.
+The ignition package is used to generate the necessary boilerplate for a Sitegear website.

+This is a "turn-key" solution for creating a website using Sitegear (pun intended).